-Green self-stick tape.
+Green or blue self-stick tape.
 Not sticky, will only stick to itself.
 Can be reused to a certain extent.

 3/4" wide - one roll is 30 yards.